For almost a year now I have been airing my family’s dirty laundry on here, basically advertising to the world that my whole darn family has ADHD.

 This third type is a bit obvious.

 A licensed psychologist diagnosed me.
 ADHD is not something you can diagnose on the Internet.
-You need appropriate testing to determine if you are living with this disease.
+You need appropriate testing to determine if you are living with ADHD.

 Here is a snippet from the DSM: